 It should go without saying – but do your research.
 Sites like G2 Crowd provide unbiased reviews on just about any software you may be considering.
 Reviews will also provide insights into the user community surrounding a respective tool.
 Are there a group of professionals in your area you can reach out to for help?
 Do they offer free training?
 And lastly, be sure to invest your time and money in a CMS that is reputable and stable.
 Pick a choice you believe will be around 5, 10, or even 15 years from now.

 5. Jumpstart your site traffic with paid advertising.

 Organic traffic can take time and is typically very competitive.
 Focusing a portion of your budget on paid advertising can speed up your efforts.
-There are a number of advertising options available to you – from Facebook and LinkedIn to Google AdWords and retargeting.
-Even Houzz offers their own advertising services – offering a unique chance for members of the building, construction and design industries to effectively reach their target audiences.
-Keep in mind, any new advertising program will take time go get traction and measurable results.
-Whichever platform(s) you choose, give it at least 90 days to truly evaluate if you’re finding success.
+There are several advertising options available to you – from Facebook and LinkedIn to Google AdWords and retargeting.
+Even Houzz offers their own advertising services, offering a unique chance for members of the building, construction, and design industries to reach their target audiences effectively.
+Keep in mind; any new advertising program will take time to get traction and measurable results.
+Whichever platform(s) you choose, give it at least 90 days to honestly evaluate if you’re finding success.
 Take that time to scrutinize the results and make adjustments as necessary.

-Creating a complete B2B marketing strategy for your construction company can be a difficult and time-consuming process, but handing over such a vital element of your business to an agency is no easy task either.
-If you’re not sure if you’re ready to bring in the experts, check out our eGuide, 7 Signs You’re Ready to Outsource Your Marketing.
+Creating a complete marketing strategy for your construction company can be a time-consuming and challenging process, but handing over such a vital element of your business to an agency is no easy task either.
+If you’re not sure if you’re ready to bring in the experts, check out the article, 8 Signs You’re Ready to Outsource Your Marketing.
 As always, don’t hesitate to reach out to us with any questions about how you can land more leads this year.
 Keep in touch!